Many Will Enter, Few Will Win: Cost and Sensitivity of Exploratory Dynamics: Kinetic Proofreading in the ribosome

 \subsection{Model solution}

 The kinetic scheme illustrated in Fig.~\ref{fig:scheme} represents a network of Markovian transitions between states.
-Steady-state fluxes along the one-way arrows could be found by solving the corresponding master equations~\cite{yu2022energy}.
-However, for purposes of conceptual clarity, we take the alternate approach of treating this as a stochastic fluctuating system~\cite{franco2025stochastic}, imagining the ribosome hopping between the different states.
-We are interested in the average cost per amino acid added to the nascent polypeptide chain, in particular as a result of the large excess in ``wrong'' tRNA/amino acid pairs.
+The ribosome can be thought of as hopping stochastically on this network, with a matrix of splitting probabilities determining the probability of each outward hop out of any given state.
+The system properties can be analyzed by directly manipulating this splitting probability matrix~\cite{banerjee2017elucidating}.
+However, for purposes of conceptual clarity, we take an alternate `blackboard-friendly' approach which computes the probabilistic weight of each possible path describing a ribosome-tRNA interaction.

+We are interested in the average cost of translation in the presence of excess ``wrong" tRNA/amino acid pairs.
 More precisely, starting in the empty state (R), how many hydrolysis events must occur before the system reaches a terminal state, elongating the peptide chain by an additional amino acid?
 This provides a measure of the energetic cost per amino acid for building a nascent peptide chain.
 The energetic cost can then be compared to the fidelity of translation, expressed as the error rate $f$ (ratio of wrong versus correct amino acids incorporated into the chain).

 As the system hops between the discrete states, there is a choice at each step of which outward arrow to follow.
 The splitting probabilities at each state can be obtained from the ratio of rates on the outward arrows.
 Starting from the poised R state, the probabilities of binding the correct tRNA ($p_{bc}$) or the wrong tRNA ($p_{bw}$) are given by